Rafael Nadal said Tuesday that he felt a bit tired after a hard but positive tournament in Chile but vowed to do his best at this week's Brazil Open.

 "I am a bit tired after a hard week in Chile.
 But it was positive.
 The process of recovery follows its course.
 As always I come here to do the best possible and hope that things turn out all right," Nadal told a press conference.

-He said it was impossible for him to change his style of play because of his knee injury.
+He said it was impossible for him to change his style of play because of his left knee injury.

 "I hope to continue with my style of play and I am confident that my body will respond," he noted.